-Our fees are all well below the $250 fee recommended by the Australian Psychological Society (APS).
-If the gap fee prohibits you from seeing us, feel free to call our Director on 0478 789321 or contact your preferred psychologist to negotiate a discount.
+If the gap fee prohibits you from attending, contact your preferred psychologist to negotiate a discounted rate.
 We will do what we can to ensure you get the help you need.

 If you haven’t seen your psychologist for a while or you’d like a new appointment, you can BOOK NOW online.

 Private Health Fund Rebates